apnadkarni/blt/man/datatable.rst

   The row tags are also copied. *Switches* can be any of the following:

+  **-rows** *rowList*
+    Specifies the subset of rows from *srcTable* to add.
+By default all rows are added.

+  **-notags**
+    Don't copy row tags.

   **-column** *columnList*
     Specifies the subset of columns from *srcTable* to add.
 By default all columns are added.

-  **-notags**
-    Don't copy row tags.

-  **-rows** *rowList*
-    Specifies the subset of rows from *srcTable* to add.
-By default all rows are added.

-*tableName* **row label** *row* ?\ *label*? ?\ *row* *label* ...\ ?
+*tableName* **row label** *row* ?\ *label*?  ?\ *row* *label* ...?

+  Gets or sets the label of the specified row(s).  *Row* may be a label, index, or tag, but may not represent more than one row.
+If *row* is the only argument, then the row label is returned.
+If one or more *row* and *label* pairs are specified, this command sets the labels of the specified rows.

+*tableName* **row labels** *row* ?\ *labelList*?

   Gets or sets the labels of the specified row.  *Row* may be a label, index, or tag, but may not represent more than one row.
-  If *row* is the only argument, then the label of the row is returned.
-If *row* and *label* pairs are specified, then set the labels of the specificed rows are set.

-*tableName* **row labels** *row* ?\ *labelList*?

-  Gets or sets the all labels of the specified row.
-If *labelList* is present, then row labels are set from the list of row labels.
+If a *labelList* argument is present, then the row labels are set from the list of labels.

-*tableName* **row move** *src* *dest* ?\ *numRows*\ ?
+*tableName* **row move** *srcRow* *destRow* ?\ *numRows*\ ?

-  Move one or move rows in the table.  *Src* and *dest* may be a label, index, or tag, but may not represent more than one row.
+  Move *numRows* rows in *tableName.  *SrcRow* and *destRow* may be a label, index, or tag, but may not represent more than one row.
+If a *numRows* argument isn't specified then only 1 row is moved.
-  By default only 1 row is moved, but if *numRows* is present then the more rows may be specified.
 Moves cannot overlap.

 *tableName* **row names**  ?\ *pattern* ...\ ?

-  Returns the labels of the rows in the table.
-If one of *pattern* arguments are present, then any of the row labels matching one of the patterns is returned.
+  Returns the labels of the rows in *tableName*.
+If one of *pattern* arguments are present, then the label of any row matching one of the patterns is returned. *Pattern* is a glob-style pattern.

 *tableName* **row nonempty**  *row*

-  Returns the indices of the non-empty columns in the row.  *Row* may be a label, index, or tag, but may not represent more than one row.
+  Returns the column indices of the non-empty cells in the row.  *Row* may be a label, index, or tag, but may not represent more than one row.

-*tableName* **row set**  *row* ?\ *column*\ *value* ...\ ?
+*tableName* **row set**  *row* ?\ *column* *value*\...?

-  Sets values for columns in the specified row. *Row* may be a label, index, or tag and may refer to multiple rows (example: "all").
-If one or more *column* *value* pairs are found *value* is set at *row*, *column* in the table.
-If either *row* or *column* does not exist, the row or column is automatically created.
-If the row or column is an index, the table may be grown. *Value* is the value to be set.
-If the type of *column* is not *string*, *value* is converted into the correct type.
+  Sets values for cells in the specified row. *Row* may be a label, index, or tag and may refer to multiple rows (example: "all").
+If one or more *column* *value* pairs are given then the cell at *column*, *row* is set to *value*.
+If either *column* or *row* does not exist, the column or row is automatically created.
+If the column or row is an index, the table may be gcolumnn.
+If the column type is something other than *string*, *value* will be converted into the correct type.
 If the conversion fails, an error will be returned.
+See the **column type** operation for a description of the different types.

 *tableName* **row tag add**  *tag* ?\ *row* ...\ ?

-  Adds the *tag* to *row*.
-If no *row* arguments are present, *tag* is added to the row tags managed by *tableName*.
-This is use for creating empty row tags (tags that refer to no rows).
+  Adds the tag to *row*.  *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").
+It is not an error if *row* already has the tag.
+If no *row* arguments are present, *tag* is added to *tableName* but refers to no rows.
+This is useful for creating empty row tags.

-*tableName* **row tag delete**  *tag* ?\ *row* ...\ ?
+*tableName* **row tag delete**  *tag* ?\ *row* *row* ...\ ?

-  Removes the *tag* from *row*.
-The built-in tags "all" and "end" can't be deleted and are ignored.
+  Removes the tag from *row*.  *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").
+The built-in tags "all" and "end" can't be deleted.

 *tableName* **row tag exists**  *tag* ?\ *row* ...\ ?

-  Indicates if any row in *tableName* has *tag*.
+  Indicates if any row in *tableName* has the tag.  *Tag* is an arbitrary string.
 Returns "1" if the tag exists, "0" otherwise.
 By default all rows are searched.
 But if one or more *row* arguments are present, then if the tag is found in any *row*, "1" is returned. *Row* may be a label, index, or tag and may refer to multiple rows (example: "all").

 *tableName* **row tag forget**  ?\ *tag* ...\ ?

-  Remove one or more tags from all the rows in *tableName*.
+  Remove one or more tags from all the rows in *tableName*. *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").

 *tableName* **row tag get** *row* ?\ *pattern* ...\ ?

   Returns the tags for *row*. *Row* may be a label, index, or tag, but may not represent more than one row.
 By default all tags for *row* are returned.
-But if one or more *pattern* arguments are present, then any tag that matching one of the patterns will be returned.
+But if one or more *pattern* arguments are present, then any tag that matching one of the patterns will be returned.  *Pattern* is a glob-style pattern.

 *tableName* **row tag indices** ?\ *tag* ...\ ?

-  Returns the row indices that have one or more *tag*.
+  Returns the indices of rows that have one or more *tag*. *Tag* is an arbitrary string.

-*tableName* **row tag labels** ?\ *tag*...\ ?
+*tableName* **row tag labels** ?\ *tag* ...\ ?

-  Returns the row labels that have one or more *tag*.
+  Returns the row labels that have one or more *tag*. *Tag* is an arbitrary string.

 *tableName* **row tag names** ?\ *pattern* ...\ ?

   Returns the row tags of the table.
 By default all row tags are returned.
-But if one or more *pattern* arguments are present, then any tag that matching one of the patterns will be returned.
+But if one or more *pattern* arguments are present, then any tag matching one of the patterns will be returned. *Pattern* is a glob-style pattern.

 *tableName* **row tag range** *first* *last* ?\ *tag* ...\ ?

-  Adds one or more tags the rows in the range given.  *First* and *last* may be a label, index, or tag, but may not represent more than one row.
+  Adds one or more tags the rows in the range given.  *First* and *last* may be a row label, index, or tag, but may not represent more than one row. *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").

-*tableName* **row tag set** *row* \ *tag*\...
+*tableName* **row tag set** *row* ?\ *tag* ...\?

-  Adds one or more tags to *row*. *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all").
+  Adds one or more tags to *row*. *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all"). *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").

-*tableName* **row tag unset** *row* \ *tag*\...
+*tableName* **row tag unset** *row* \ *tag*...

-  Remove one or more tags from *row*. *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all").
+  Remove one or more tags from *row*. *Row* may be a row label, index, or tag and may refer to multiple rows (example: "all").  *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").

-*tableName* **row unset**  *row* ?\ *column* ...\?
+*tableName* **row unset**  *row* ?\ *column* ... \?

-  Unsets the values of the specified row.  *Row* may be a label, index, or tag, but may not represent more than one row.
-  One or more *column* and *value* pairs may be specified.
-  *Column* may be a column label, index, or tag.
-It specifies the column whose value is to be unset.
+  Unsets the cell values of *row*.  *Row* may be a label, index, or tag, but may not represent more than one row.
+Bu default all cells in *row* are unset, but one or more *column* and *value* pairs are specified, only those cells at *column*, *row* are unset.  *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all").

 *tableName* **row values**  *row* ?\ *valueList*?

-  Gets or sets the values of the specified row.  *Row* may be a label, index, or tag, but may not represent more than one row.
-If *valueList* is present, then the values of the table are set from the elements of the list.
-If there are more values in the list than columns in the table, the table is extended.
-If there are less, the remaining columns remain the same.
+  Gets or sets the cell values of *row*.  *Row* may be a label, index, or tag, but may not represent more than one row.
+If no *valueList* argument is present, this command returns the values of all the cells in *row*.
+  Otherwise this command sets the cell values of *row* from the elements of the list *valueList*.
+If there are more values in *valueList* than columns in the table, the table is extended.
+If there are less, the remaining cells remain the same.

 *tableName* **set** *row* *column* *value*